 The water balance in Table 3.5 may also be compared with the water balance of the Upper Mimbres Basin, located on the opposite side of the Black Range from the study area, with a similar distribution of elevations.
 The average yield of the 300,000-acre basin above the Faywood gaging station is estimated (based on gaged flows) at 26,700 ac-ft/yr (White, 1930).
-The same per-acre water yield in the study area would be 17,450 ac-ft/yr, similar to the estimate given in Table 3.5.
+The same per-acre water yield in the study area would be 17,450 ac-ft/yr, similar to the (regional) discharge estimate of about 17,000 ac-ft/yr from Table 3.5.